prusa3d/OpenPrintTag/docs_src/physical_spec.md

 This document describes the requirements imposed by the OpenPrintTag standard on the physical tag itself, its mechanical and electrical properties.
 Currently, the **OpenPrintTag standard supports only the reference `OpenPrintTag MK1` tag**.
 A more generic specification, allowing deviations from the exact reference design and including NFC reader parameters, **will be released later**.

 ## Reference `OpenPrintTag MK1` tag
-`OpenPrintTag MK1` is a passive paper-label NFC tag with an embedded coil and NFC integrated circuit, compliant with the ISO/IEC 15693 vicinity-RFID standard (13.56 MHz).
+`OpenPrintTag MK1` is a passive paper-label NFC tag with an embedded antenna and NFC integrated circuit, compliant with the ISO/IEC 15693 vicinity-RFID standard (13.56 MHz).

 <a href="media/tag_mk1.pdf">Technical drawing</a>